josephsalmon/OrganizationFiles/inkscape/README.md

-**Author** : Joseph Salmon

-# Inskcape help
+# Inkscape help

 Inkscape is full of joy.
-Below are some interesting patterns you can create, along with the way to learn to draw with it.
+Below are some interesting patterns you can create, and some help on how to learn to master Inkscape with it.

 - [Repeat an Object Around a Shape with Inkscape](https://www.youtube.com/watch?v=3jve45Z60iU) to get something like